gn0/lui/README.md

 # lui

-LLMs for the command line via open-webui.
+Lui is an LLM UI for the command line, using the API of [open-webui](https://github.com/open-webui/open-webui).

 Compiling lui requires Rust 1.88.0 or newer because it uses [let chains](https://blog.rust-lang.org/2025/06/26/Rust-1.88.0/#let-chains).